Election 2022: Texas primary tests GOP's rightward shift - NewsBreak

 This year's primary season is beginning at a pivotal moment in American life.

 The U.S. is steadily moving out of the deepest lows of a pandemic that has raged for nearly two years.
 But that's tempered by inflation reaching a decades-high level and a burgeoning war in Europe.
-And there are persistent questions about the country's commitment to basic democratic principles after many GOP leaders have tied themselves to Trump's lie that the 2020 election was stolen.
+And there are persistent questions about the country's commitment to basic democratic principles after many GOP leaders have tied themselves to Trump's lie that the 2020 election was stolen — a phenomenon especially acute in Texas.

-Tuesday's results could have lasting implications.
+Still, the results Tuesday could have lasting implications.
 After Texas, primaries in other states won't resume until May.
 That means results here could be viewed for months as a measure of the nation's political mood.

-At the polls on Tuesday, Monica Carter, 66, a retired beer distributor, voted in the Republican primary in River Oaks, one of Houston’s wealthiest neighborhoods.
-She said rising crime is the biggest issue facing the country right now, followed by the economy and inflation.

-“I think crime is out of hand.
-The police force needs to be reinforced,” said Carter, who moved to Texas in December and voted to reelect Abbott.
+“I don’t know how you can fix the incompetence issue,” Minnesota Rep. Tom Emmer, head of the National Republican Congressional Committee, said in a recent interview.
+“I don’t think that’s going away.”

 History is also on the GOP's side.
-The party controlling the White House has lost congressional seats in the first midterm race every election cycle this century except in 2002, after the Sept.
-11 terrorist attacks.
+The party controlling the White House has lost congressional seats in the first midterm race every election cycle this century except in 2002, amid the aftermath of the Sept.
+11 terrorist attacks, under President George W. Bush.

 But the fight over the party's future is much fiercer than it was 20 years ago.

-U.S. Rep. Van Taylor of North Texas, for instance, has become a target for some on the right after he voted to certify Biden's electoral victory and to create an independent commission to investigate the Capitol insurrection.
-The Republican now faces four primary challengers who have largely refused to accept Biden's victory and have tried to minimize the insurrection.
+U.S. Rep. Van Taylor of North Texas, for instance, has become a target for some on the right after he voted to certify Biden's electoral victory and to create an independent commission to investigate last year's insurrection on Jan.
+6. The Republican now faces four primary challengers who have largely refused to accept Biden's victory and have tried to minimize the attack on the U.S. Capitol.

 Businesswoman Suzanne Harp, one of the Republicans aiming to unseat Taylor, says the left "is using the divisive language of ‘domestic terrorism’ to subvert attention away from the fraudulent election” and ultimately trying to ensure "President Trump can never run for political office again.”